Sexualization and sexual exploitation in K-pop: Femininity

 This makes the female idol fill a Lolita role, one which fulfills a market need by supplying a male pedophilic fantasy of a young female with unconscious sexuality.
 Consequently, girl (female) bodies have become a commodity and given implicit subjugation in the patriarchal structure, the consumption of such is acceptable.
 The females may present "girl power" given their high popularity status, but their pawn-like nature under their parent companies keeps this a novelty, not a reality, via pacification.
+Although themes of female empowerment, such as slogans like “I am the queen” and “the world is centered on me,” have become more visible in K-pop, many of these representations are developed by male-led production teams and are primarily aimed at enhancing commercial appeal.
+In Girls' Generation’s The Boys music video, the members wear revealing short skirts and tight pants, constructing an image of the "ideal" woman that aligns with patriarchal aesthetic standards.
+At the same time, lyrics such as "Soon as I step on the scene, I know that they'll be watching me" convey a sense of female confidence and empowerment.
+The tension between the visual representation and the lyrical message highlights the dual accommodation and contradiction between the narrative of female empowerment and the persistence of the male gaze within the commercialized packaging of K-pop girl groups.
 Academic Yeran Kim argued that the justified objectification of girl bodies in such an idol republic, promoted economically and governmentally, makes South Korea a de facto "Lolita republic".
 More simply, the beauty of their bodies can belong to a national collective.
 This beauty and femininity in image is prominently described as that of long legs with "honey thighs", a perfect face and body, while showing ample skin.
 Breasts are often sexualized, but have only recently been presented as cleavage in K-pop due to the lack of cleavage shown in the general Korean culture.